 Welcome to Uluru-Kata Tjuta National Park.
-We are are Yankunytjatjara and Pitjantjatjara people, the traditional landowners of Uluru-Kata Tjuta National Park.
+We are Yankunytjatjara and Pitjantjatjara people, the Traditional Landowners of Uluru-Kata Tjuta National Park.

 We speak our own language and teach it to our children.
 In our language we call ourselves Anangu (pronounced arn-ung-oo) and we ask you to use this word too.